Va. Gov. Youngkin’s assertive first week in office leaves Republicans jubilant, Democrats fuming

 Republican lawmakers say they’re energized by the fast start.
-“November’s election was a call for change in the commonwealth, and like a lot of voters across Virginia I’m excited to see that our governor has hit the ground running on day one,” House Majority Leader Terry Kilgore (R-Scott) said.
+“November’s election was a call for change in the commonwealth, and, like a lot of voters across Virginia, I’m excited to see that our governor has hit the ground running on Day One,” House Majority Leader Terry G. Kilgore (R-Scott) said.

-But already the new governor has drawn a lawsuit from parents in Chesapeake over his day one executive order declaring an end to mask mandates in public school systems.
-The challenge led him to issue another statement Friday, saying that parents should “listen to their principal” and “trust the legal process.”
+But already the new governor has drawn a lawsuit from parents in Chesapeake over his executive order declaring an end to mask mandates in public school systems.
+The challenge led him Friday to issue another statement, which seemed to add to confusion about what will happen when his order takes effect Monday, saying parents should “listen to their principal” and “trust the legal process.”

 Another executive order proclaiming a ban on teaching critical race theory — or any “inherently divisive concepts” — has the head of the Virginia Legislative Black Caucus accusing Youngkin of a “war on Black history.”

-“I was wondering if he would be more like DeSantis or Larry Hogan," said longtime Richmond political analyst Robert Holsworth, referring to hard-right Florida Gov. Ron DeSantis and Maryland’s more moderate Republican governor.
-“But he really started with the culture wars, and I think in doing so, he has lost some political capital that he might have had with the Democrats.”
+“I was wondering if he would be more like DeSantis or Larry Hogan,” said longtime Richmond political analyst Robert Holsworth, referring to hard-right Florida Gov. Ron DeSantis and Maryland’s more moderate Republican governor.
+“But he really started with the culture wars, and, I think, in doing so, he has lost some political capital that he might have had with the Democrats.”

-It’s a sharp turn for a state that had trended steadily blue for more than a decade, and carries political risk for Youngkin.
-While Republicans won a narrow majority in the House of Delegates, Democrats still have an edge in the Senate — giving them power to put the brakes on Youngkin’s agenda during the legislative session that began earlier this month.
+It’s a sharp turn for a state that had trended steadily blue for more than a decade and carries political risk for Youngkin.
+Although Republicans won a narrow majority in the House of Delegates, Democrats still have an edge in the Senate — giving them power to put the brakes on Youngkin’s agenda during the legislative session that began earlier this month.

 The governor’s office issued a formal list of legislative priorities Friday evening, identifying specific bills and budget amendments that he supports to carry out his promises.
 Those include measures to expand the state’s Board of Elections and require a photo ID at the polls, as well as bills and budget items to suspend the gasoline tax, eliminate the grocery tax, boost the standard deduction and issue one-time tax rebates.

-Youngkin’s wish list also includes a bill aimed at undoing some pro-labor measures enacted by Democrats, such as repealing a mandate for project-labor agreements on public works and repealing the ability of public employees to engage in collective bargaining.
+Youngkin’s wish list also includes a bill aimed at undoing some pro-labor measures Democrats enacted, such as repealing a mandate for project-labor agreements on public works and repealing the ability of public employees to engage in collective bargaining.
 Other legislation would pay for establishing public charter schools, putting resource officers in all schools and giving parents more power to prevent their children from being exposed to sexually explicit works in the classroom.

 All of it would require action by the General Assembly and buy-in from Senate Democrats to become law.

 Youngkin’s muscular use of executive action requires no such cooperation, though, and goes far beyond the practice of his predecessors in the Executive Mansion over the past 20 years.
-The five most recent governors — four Democrats and one Republican — all used their first executive actions on less incendiary topics: to call for fair and equal treatment of state employees, lay out powers for their chief of staff and call for studies on issues of concern.
+The five most recent governors — four Democrats and one Republican — all used their first executive actions on less incendiary topics: to call for fair and equal treatment of state employees; lay out powers for their chiefs of staff; and call for studies on issues of concern.

 Youngkin, by contrast, has poked a stick directly into a host of polarizing issues, such as expanding the duties of the state’s diversity chief to include being an “ambassador for unborn children.”
-Along the way his national profile has only risen, with Stephen Colbert satirizing his critical race theory directive on late-night TV and the conservative National Review posting a laudatory article about his quick, decisive actions.
+Along the way, his national profile has only risen, with Stephen Colbert satirizing his critical race theory directive on late-night TV and the conservative National Review posting a laudatory article about his quick, decisive actions.

 “I’m suspicious that a number of issues he picked seem to rate more to a national movement, and he picked staff more related to national efforts than to Virginia,” said Del.
-Ken Plum (D-Fairfax), the longest-serving member of the House.
+Ken R. Plum (D-Fairfax), the longest-serving member of the House.
 Many of Youngkin’s Cabinet picks are from outside Virginia.

 But his advisers say Youngkin is focused on being governor.
 The national attention is “all organic,” said Kristin Davison, a political consultant with Axiom Strategies, which continues to advise Youngkin.
-"He’s not doing anything to pump it up.
-He’s very, very cognizant of focusing on [the legislative] session … He’s not even focused on the national front.
+“He’s not doing anything to pump it up.
+He’s very, very cognizant of focusing on [the legislative] session. … He’s not even focused on the national front.
 That doesn’t mean the national front isn’t focusing on him.”

 It appears that Republicans running for office in other states are trying to latch onto Youngkin or some of the trappings of his campaign.
 In Illinois, for example, Gary Rabine, a businessman running for the GOP gubernatorial nomination, has plastered a photo of himself with Youngkin on a flier.
-A rival for the nomination, state Sen. Darren Bailey (R-Illinois), has begun sporting a red vest embroidered with his name and campaign logo — much like Youngkin’s signature campaign attire.
+A rival for the nomination, state Sen. Darren Bailey (R), has begun sporting a vest embroidered with his name and campaign logo — much like Youngkin’s signature campaign attire.

 Youngkin has received at least two dozen requests to headline GOP fundraisers in other states, including two from New Hampshire, according to an adviser who spoke on the condition of anonymity to discuss internal strategy.
-He has so far turned them down, the adviser said.
+He has turned them down so far, the adviser said.

-Youngkin is “off to a good start,” said Sen. Emmett Hanger (R-Augusta), a veteran lawmaker who has sided with Democrats on issues such as Medicaid expansion.
-When Democrats grumble that Youngkin is like DeSantis, Hanger replies with a grin: “But he’s pleasant about it."
+Youngkin is “off to a good start,” said state Sen. Emmett W. Hanger Jr. (R-Augusta), a veteran lawmaker who has sided with Democrats on issues such as Medicaid expansion.
+When Democrats grumble that Youngkin is like DeSantis, Hanger replies with a grin: “But he’s pleasant about it.”

-“The thing that impresses me about him is, he’s a great salesman," Hanger said.
-"Of course, he’ll have to at some point be realistic about the politics of the moment and work for what’s doable.”
+“The thing that impresses me about him is he’s a great salesman,” Hanger said.
+“Of course, he’ll have to at some point be realistic about the politics of the moment and work for what’s doable.”

 Youngkin’s actions “should come as no surprise to anyone who’s paying attention.
 He’s doing exactly what he campaigned on and what he said he would do on the campaign trail … and we’re not going to apologize for that,” Kilgore said this week in a floor speech.